cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

 4/1/2020
+Added a font size slider to the Body Editor (for me if you make the window full screen the system font size is too small) - also made the refresh preview button a little larger and added a small gap between it and the preview to make it easier to hit.

 Added an open file button to the file list to open the document locally - very convienent.

 More progress messages especially around local HTML preview generation.